vitaliystoyanov/trace-node-tracking-playground/README.md

 Simple Node.js back-end produces GPS trace nodes from a raw file every 250-1000 milliseconds (randomly).
 On web socket connection starts to send the raw file line-by-line.

-Here is sample trace node:
+Here is a sample trace node:
 ```
 {
    "ept":0.001,